Jean-Fred64/DaemonBite-Retro-Controllers-USB/GX4000ControllerUSB/README.md

 This project is licensed under the GNU General Public License v3.0.

 ## Credits
-The Mega Drive gamepad interface is based on this repository : https://github.com/jonthysell/SegaController but almost entirely rewritten and a lot of optimisations have been made.
+The Mega Drive gamepad interface is based on this repository : [https://github.com/MickGyver/DaemonBite-Retro-Controllers-USB)](https://github.com/MickGyver/DaemonBite-Retro-Controllers-USB)